krejov100/DepthCodec/README.md

 # Depth Codec
+This repo looks to perform comparision between differing depth codecs, on a veriaty of depth data captured using RealSense D415 and D435.

 ## System Overview
 There are two major components to this project, the compression methods and the evaluation framework.